 The trucking industry is running out of drivers.
-According to American Trucking Associate, in 2018 the shortage reached nearly 61,000.
+According to American Trucking Associate, in 2021 the shortage reached nearly 80,000 drivers.
 A number that’s projected to grow to over 160,000 by 2028.
-Turnover in the for-hire truckload sector rose to 87% in 2017 and 89% in 2018.
 The growing scarcity means drivers are in higher demand and increasingly likely to be lured away by other employers offering sign-on bonuses, higher pay, and better routes.
 Retirement accounts for over 54% of the estimated 1.1million drivers that will need to be hired over the next decade.
 With an average age of 46, the driver workforce is struggling to attract a new generation.
 As Boomers age out, who will replace them?

 Gen Z was born between the mid 90s and early 2000s.
 It’s the age group after Millennials and the newest generation to enter the labor market.
 They grew up with the internet and many have never known a world without a smartphone.
 They’re tech savvy, communicate via text, and find their dates on apps.
 While these habits may not make Gen Z seem like ideal candidates for current trucking jobs, much of what they’re looking for in a career may make the industry appealing.
 Doors of Clubs polled 5,000 Gen Z’ers to find they value a varied work environment and crave autonomy.
 Gen Z are entrepreneurs who look to experienced mentors for wisdom.
 66% want to start their careers before the age of 30 compared to just 51% of Millennials.
 The stress of accumulating college debt has them looking to trade schools and apprenticeships which have failed to appeal to the previous generation.
 They want professions where they can apply new technology to solve old problems.